i-adopt/terminology-survey/README.md

-# Documentation of existing observation-centric terminologies
+# Survey of existing observation-centric terminologies
 This repository is used for addressing issues related to task 2 of the I-ADOPT workplan.

 Task 2: Survey observation-centric terminologies